Microneedling Long Island

 How Often Can I Have Microneedling Done?

 To allow the skin to fully heal and complete its collagen production increase, microneedling can be done once every 4-6 weeks.
-At Schlessinger Eye & Face, we recommend at least three treatments for collagen building and 3-6 treatments to lessen scarring.
+At Schlessinger Eye & Face, we recommend at least three treatments for collagen building and 3-6 treatments to reduce and treat scarring.

 Is There Anything I Need To Avoid After My Microneedling Session?

-Don’t apply products with glycolic acid, retinol, other acids, or other skin reactive products for 2-3 days after your session.
-Plus, avoid sun exposure and be sure to wear sunscreen.
+We ask that you do not apply products with glycolic acid, retinol, other acids or other skin reactive products for 2-3 days after your session.
+Avoid sun exposure and be sure to wear sunscreen.